 As a party planner I love adding personal touches to decor.
-My daughter Bailey is quickly becoming a mini planner, entertainer and DIY craft lover.
+My daughter B is quickly becoming a mini planner, entertainer and DIY craft lover.
 When planning crafts and parties I always keep my audience in mind to determine the level of difficulty, materials and the goal of the craft or decor.
-In this case Bailey is only 4 and therefore her attention span is short.
+In this case B is only 4 and therefore her attention span is short.
 I also like to include her favorite supplies from markers to candy.
 Items that change shape during the process is another favorite element.
 Finally I share my vision with her to ensure I keep her interest.
 Generally when crafting I make sure she is in clothes that can get a little dirty.
 Today I am sharing how to make Peppermint Holiday Decor.

 For this project I wanted her to get into the Holiday spirit.
 My goal was to create the perfect name card for her special Christmas kids table.
 I had her wear a beautiful plaid dress and her good jewelry to get her into the mood from the start.
 I also let her sip on sparkling cherry juice out of a gold glitter "wine" glass we previously made with a candy cane straw during the craft and the party after.